GLA303 Landskap i en globalisert verden: Historiske og teoretiske perspektiver

 Hjemmeeksamen med mappevurdering Karakterregel: Bokstavkarakterer

-• An external examiner will participate in the evaluation of the final assignment.
-Criteria for grading will be set up by the teachers and agreed upon by the examiner during the semester.
+At least 2 internal examiners will participate in the evaluation of the final oral presentation.
+Criteria for Pass/Feil will be set up by the course responsible teacher and agreed upon by the internal examiners during the semester.

-• Full participation in lectures and seminars, class discussions, activities on the MIRO board; complete all assignments
+At least 80% participation in lectures and seminars, class discussions, activities on the MIRO board